 Thanks to Brando’s ego, we were given a better version of The Godfather Part II.

-Christopher Pierznik is the author of eight books, including the brand new In Defense Of…, all of which can be purchased in paperback and Kindle.
+Christopher Pierznik is the author of nine books, all of which can be purchased in paperback and Kindle.
 His work has appeared on XXL, Cuepoint, Business Insider, The Cauldron, and many more.
-He has been quoted on Buzzfeed and Deadspin.
 Subscribe to his monthly reading review newsletter or follow him on Facebook or Twitter.